m-shimizu/RoboCup2017RVRL_Demo/README.md

     $ cd ~/RoboCup2017RVRL_Demo
     $ source setup.bash
-    $ roslaunch rc2018rvrl centaur_init_pose4.launch  (do this after the map displayed)
+    $ roslaunch rc2017rvrl centaur_init_pose4.launch  (do this after the map displayed)
-    $ roslaunch hector_quadrotor_teleop buffalo_gamepad.launch robot:=robot0
+    $ roslaunch rc2017rvrl centaur_joint_trajectory.launch robot_name:=robot0

-     (AND PUSH No.4 BUTTON TO START!!)
+    You can know how to use the rqt trajectory controller heuristically.
-     (You can also use logitech_gamepad.launch or sony_dualshock3.launch or xbox_controller.launch, and you should read them to find whch button is for start.)
+    Try it!

 At Terminal 3: